Risankizumab

 Keeping Crohn's under control with risankizumab

-In clinical trials of risankizumab, people whose Crohn’s improved after 12 weeks of treatment either carried on taking risankizumab or switched to dummy treatment for maintenance treatment.
-The trials looked at how well risankizumab kept Crohn’s under control in people whose Crohn’s had improved on induction treatment.
-It’s important to know that not everyone in these trials had their Crohn’s completely under control at the start of maintenance treatment.
-Overall 59 in every 100 people in the trial did, and 41 out of every 100 did not.
-This was the same in both treatment groups.
+In clinical trials of risankizumab, people whose Crohn’s improved after 12 weeks of treatment either carried on taking risankizumab or switched to placebo for maintenance treatment.
+It’s important to know that not everyone in these trials had their Crohn’s in remission at the start of maintenance treatment.

 The table below shows how many people had their Crohn’s completely under control after a year of maintenance treatment.